Ate329/cloudflare-DDNS-script/README.md

 - File integrity is verified at multiple steps
 - Backup directory names include timestamps and process IDs to prevent conflicts
 - The update script updates itself first to ensure the latest update logic is used
-- Configuration merging preserves all user customizations and comments
+- Configuration merging preserves all user customizations, comments, and sections
 - Automatic rollback on failure
+- Handles new configuration sections and options seamlessly

 ### Backup System